-Customer Usage Information Authorization

-for PJM Load Response Programs ("Authorization")
+Customer Usage Information Authorization for PJM Load Response Programs ("Authorization")

-, the end-use customer, ("Custome er") hereby authorize es ("EDC-")
+, the end-use customer, ("Customer") hereby authorizes

-to release its electric usage EDC loss factors, and pea upcoming delivery year, i which has been or may b Programs.
-Customer's ED which are incorporated h ge information k load contrib f known, to e retained by OCs and end-u n, including hourly or ution assignments fo , t Customer to act on i se sites are identified sub-hourly usage his r the current delivery the curtail service pro ts behalf in the PJM story (kWh/kW), y year and the ovider ("CSP"), Load Response
+, and, its electric distribution company(ies) "EDCs"), to release its electric usage information, including hourly or sub-hourly usage history kWh/kW), EDC loss factors, and peak load contribution assignments for the current delivery year and the upcoming delivery year, if known, to, the curtail service provider ("CSP"), which has been or may be retained by Customer to act on its behalf in the PJM Load Response Programs.
+Customer's EDCs and end-use sites are identified on Attachment A-1 and A-2 hereto, which are incorporated herein by reference.

-Customer's conta Programs is as follows: act informatio n for purposes of its p participation in the P. JM Load Response
+1. Customer's contact information for purposes of its participation in the PJM Load Response Programs is as follows:

 Customer Name:

 Contact Person:

 Mailing Address:

-State Zin Code
+City State Zip Code

+Telephone Number:

+Fax Number:

-Telephone Number: Fax Number: Contact Person's Email Address: 2.
+Contact Person's Email Address:

 Customer hereby advises CSP that it deems the information obtained pursuant to this Authorization to be confidential and therefore requests that such information not be divulged to any third party, except as required to participate in the PJM Load Response Programs.

-3. This Authorization shall terminate as follows (mark ONE of the options below): This Authorization shall be perpetual and shall not terminate unless written notice is provided to CSP at least days in advance.
-This Authorization shall automatically terminate on, with no further notice to CSP being required.
-4. I understand that termination of this Authorization will not affect any action that CSP took in reliance on this Authorization before it automatically terminated or before CSP received Customer's written notice of termination.
-5. The undersigned affirms that he/she has authority to execute this Authorization on behalf of Customer.
-IN WITNESS WHEREOF, Customer executes this Authorization to be effective as of the dat written below.
-PJM © 2015 11
+3. This Authorization shall terminate as follows (mark ONE of the options below):

+This Authorization shall be perpetual and shall not terminate unless written notice is provided to CSP at least days in advance.

+Revision: 103, Effective Date: 02/01/2019 PJM © 2019

+This Authorization shall automatically tern further notice to CSP being required. ninate on , with no

+4. I understand that termination of this Authorization reliance on this Authorization before it autom Customer's written notice of termination.

+5. The undersigned affirms that he/she has autl Customer. nority to execute this Authorization on behalf of

+IN WITNESS WHEREOF, Customer executes twritten below. his Authorization to be effective as of the date

+Customer:

+Ву:

+Print Name

+Title -

+Signature -

-Date
+Date -

 ATTACHMENT A-1

-Manual 11: Energy & Ancillary Services Market Operations Section 10: Overview of the Demand Resource Participation

-LIST OF SITES FOR WHICH HEDC,PROVIDE ELECTRIC USAGE INFORMATION TO CSF
+LIST OF SITES FOR WHICH EDC, AUTHORIZATION TO PROVIDE ELECTRIC U SAGE INFORMATION TO CSP HAS

-Account Number(s):

-Service Address:

-Account Number(s):

-Service Address:

-Account Number(s):
+Account Number(s): Service Address:

-Service Address:
+Account Number(s): Service Address:

-Account Number(s):
+Account Number(s): Service Address:

-Service Address:
+Account Number(s): Service Address: